anomaly/prestans-docs/source/closure.rst

 prestans provides a number of extensions to Closure Library, that ease and automate building rich JavaScript clients that consume your prestans API.
 Our current line up includes:

-* REST Client, provides a pattern to create Xhr requests, manages the lifecycle and parsers responses
+* REST Client, provides a pattern to create Xhr requests, manages the life cycle and parsers responses, also supports Attribute Fitlers.
-* Types API, a client side replica of the prestans server types package assisting with parsing responses
+* Types API, a client side replica of the prestans server types package assisting with parsing responses.
-* Code generation tools to quickly produce client side stubs from your REST application models
+* Code generation tools to quickly produce client side stubs from your REST application models.

 It's expected that you will use the Google Closure `dependency manager <https://developers.google.com/closure/library/docs/introduction>`_ to load the prestans namespaces.

+.. note:: It's assumed that you are familiar with developing applications with Google Closure tools.

 Types API
 =========